October 12, 1492, Columbus landed in the New World and, according to his log,

 is crucial: a loose fill will burn too quickly and unevenly, a tight fill

 will make it difficult for the smoker to "draw" smoke from the cigar.

 B I N D E R (or capote) - The bunched filler is then rolled in a smooth, supple leaf called the "binder," forming the rough size and shape of the cigar, which is pressed in a wooden mold for about an hour before returning to the roller's table for the final step.

-W R A P P E R (or capa) - The cigars are removed from the molds and "wrapper" leaf is carefully rolled diagonally around the pressed bunch and trimmed with the chaveta, a sickle-shaped blade.
-Wrapper leaves are selected for flavor, appearance and color, which may be divided into five main categories: oscuro, very dark, almost black; maduro, dark brown, colorado, (or rosado), a reddish brown; natural, tan to light brown; claro, very pale tan.
-(Not shown is a rare greenish wrapper called Candela.)
-BACK TO TOP
+W R A P P E R (or capa) - After pressing, the cigars are removed from the molds and "wrapper" leaf is carefully rolled diagonally around the bunch and trimmed with the chaveta, a sickle-shaped blade.
+Wrapper leaves are selected for flavor, appearance and five main categories of color: oscuro, very dark, almost black; maduro, dark brown, colorado, (or rosado), a reddish brown; natural, tan to light brown; claro, very pale tan; and a rare greenish wrapper called Candela.)

 Written, designed, illustrated & photographed by Overton Design